 I don’t know if our friend said it because he disagreed with my statement, or he was just being funny.
 But we all had a good chuckle.

 I realized a few years ago putting my husband down and pointing out his flaws was making me look like the bad guy and hurting our marriage.
 If I hear a woman criticizing the man that is supposed to be able to trust her, I make a mental note that she most likely will be talking behind my back one day too.
 Plus, if we were really honest with ourselves, there’s plenty our husbands could say about us (I know mine could, but he doesn’t.)

 What’s your man like?
 Is he a good man?
 Does he come home every night, provide for his family, is he wonderful to his kids and faithful to you?

 Let me guess he also lacks in a few glaring areas:

 He doesn’t bring you flowers regularly or breakfast in bed.
-He leaves his socks on the floor.
-He forgot your anniversary.
+Maybe he leaves his socks on the floor.
+Did he forget your anniversary?
 He watches too much TV.
-He doesn’t do dishes.
-He doesn’t compliment you enough…etc.
+And he doesn’t do dishes.
+Your hubby doesn’t compliment you enough…etc.